top of page

 1. Practitioners begin with elementary classes.
 Thereafter, they may join our revision classes to correct and fine tune their postures and movements.
 Regular practice, revision, and upgrading of skills will bring about deeper understanding of this profound knowledge.
 Indeed, Tai Chi promotes good health, and health is a journey, not a destination.

-2. Practitioners who have completed form learning and revisions may then join Push Hand classes, subject to approval from the lead instructor.
+2. Practitioners who have completed form learning and revisions may then join Push Hand classes, subject to approval from the lead coach.

 3. Those who are inspired to help out propagate our Tai Chi knowledge are encouraged to come forward to join our teaching team.
 Instructor training will be provided to suitable candidates.